cpietsch/cordova-plugin-opcvExample/README.md

 ## aftermath
 - edit this file: `platforms/android/of_v0.9.0_android_release/libs/openFrameworksCompiled/project/android/paths.make`
 - change the path of your android NDK (mine on OSX: `NDK_ROOT=/Users/chris/Library/Android/sdk/ndk-bundle/`)
+- change the gradle url in gradle-wrapper.properties to `distributionUrl=http\://services.gradle.org/distributions/gradle-2.2.1-all.zip`

 - `settings.gradle` should look like this